marcoslop/chispazo-exam/README.md

 ## Exercise 3 - ChispazoResource

-If you execute 'mvn clean test' you will see that there are some failed tests in ChispazoResourceTest.
+If you execute `mvn clean test` you will see that there are some failed tests in ChispazoResourceTest.

 ChispazoResource is the REST entry for Chispazo Logic.
 Now you can get the information of a draw by invoking:
-/chispazo/rest/chispazo/draws/1.
+`/chispazo/rest/chispazo/draws/1`.
 This method is already implemented and tested.

 But method 'calculatePrizeInfo' is not implemented.
 Please implement it so that ChispazoResourceTest tests pass.

 ## mvn clean test SUCCESS

-If you have performed the previous exercises correctly you will see a BUILD SUCCESS if you execute 'mvn clean test'.
+If you have performed the previous exercises correctly you will see a BUILD SUCCESS if you execute `mvn clean test`.

 ## Exercise 4 - ChispazoResourceIT

 This is an integration Test.
-When you execute 'mvn clean verify', a docker image including a wildfly with this war deployed will be created and started.
+When you execute `mvn clean verify`, a docker image including a wildfly with this war deployed will be created and started.
 Once the container is started, ChispazoResourceIT will test our REST API by performing some real HTTP requests.
 You will need to perform the required changes in the project so that this test passes.